quapsale/cryptoanalytics/artifact_SOCP/SOCP.md

-# CryptoAnalytics-CLI
+# CryptoAnalytics (CLI)

-CryptoAnalytics-CLI is a Python Command Line Interface for the analysis and forecasting of financial time series and cryptocurrency price trends.
+CryptoAnalytics (CLI) is a Python Command Line Interface for the analysis and forecasting of financial time series and cryptocurrency price trends.

 ## Installation